What’s new in nasal cavity and paranasal sinus cancer research and treatment?

 Doctors are always looking at newer ways of focusing radiation on tumors more precisely to help them get more radiation to the tumor while limiting side effects to nearby areas.
 This is especially important for head and neck tumors like nasal cavity and paranasal sinus cancers, where there are often many important structures very close to the tumor.
 With more powerful computers and newer radiation techniques, doctors are now able to plan and deliver radiation therapy more precisely than ever before.

 Clinical trials are also studying ways to make radiation therapy more effective by using radiosensitizers.
 These drugs make cancer cells more sensitive to radiation therapy.
 Other studies are testing radioprotective agents.
 These drugs protect normal cells from damage by radiation and thereby reduce side effects of radiation therapy.
-Reducing side effects improves patients’ quality of life as well as helping them tolerate higher radiation doses that can kill more cancer cells.
+Reducing side effects not only helps people feel better during treatment, but may also help people tolerate higher radiation doses that can kill more cancer cells.

 Clinical trials are studying several targeted therapies that block the action of the substances (such as growth factors and growth factor receptors) that cause head and neck cancers to grow and spread.
 Some of the drugs being studied include erlotinib, sunitinib, sorafenib, lapatinib, and nimotuzumab.
 Many of these studies are testing combinations of targeted therapies plus chemo or radiation.